 Ubiquinol is more expensive than ubiquinone but that is offset by the fact that it is up to 8 times more absorbable and less can be used.

 You may have seen the TV ads for Qunol CoQ10.
 This is advertised as being the most absorbable form of CoQ10.
 This is because is it consists of ubiquinol rather than the older ubiquinone.
 There are many other brands of ubiquinol on the market that are less expensive than Qunol.

 Omega-3 fatty acids found in fish oils reduce the risk of heart attack and lower cholesterol levels.
 Garlic does much the same.
 As discussed in last month’s article, B vitamins lower homocysteine, improving the health of arterial lining and preventing damage from plaque build-up.
 Niacin, or vitamin B3, is also known to lower cholesterol and, in high doses, can also help remove cholesterol from plaque in arterial linings.

-Ginkgo biloba (found with garlic in Arches Tinnitus Relief Formula®) also protects blood vessels and lowers cholesterol levels.
+Ginkgo biloba (found in Arches Tinnitus Formula®) also protects blood vessels and lowers cholesterol levels.
 A recent study into the effects of Ginkgo biloba found that it significantly lowers free circulating cholesterol.
 14

 We do not advocate discontinuing any prescribed medication without the express approval of the prescribing physician.
 However, the addition of other therapies and supplements will help lower cholesterol and may lead to a reduced need for prescription medications.